310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_2.md

 							I mean, I *guess* it does suit his image and all, but… since I know what he's *actually* like, I can't help but feel like everyone's being tricked…

-							We're talking about a guy who literally yells *"Okaa-saaaaaaaan!!!"* to the ocean, y'know…?
+							We're talking about the guy who literally yells *"Okaa-saaaaaaaan!!!"* to the ocean, y'know…?
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">